 RAID 5 data loss

 Typically we find that the main cause for data loss in a RAID 5 array is due to multiple disk failure.
-In our experience it is less frequent for disks (HDD or SSD) to fail simultaneously.
+In our experience, it is less frequent for disks (HDD or SSD) to fail simultaneously.
 Typically there has been a single disk failure some, days, weeks, or months prior to the second disk failure.
-Unfortunately during this period the system administrator has either not noticed, or even neglected to replace the first failed disk.
+Unfortunately, during this period the system administrator has either not noticed, or even neglected to replace the first failed disk.
 Then a second disk failure occurs resulting in failure of the RAID.
 Frequently the system administrator is unaware in which order the disks have failed.

 Establishing the order of failure

-Where ever possible it is necessary to create a full disk image of the each disk in the RAID set.
-No only does this ensure that the data is stored safely and minimise the chance of an additional disk failure, but it allows for the efficient comparison of data across the disk set.
+Where ever possible it is necessary to create a full disk image of each disk in the RAID set.
+Not only does this ensure that the data is stored safely and minimise the chance of an additional disk failure, but it allows for the efficient comparison of data across the disk set.
 This work is conducted first as per our standard single-disk recovery methods.
 Once disk images have been created it is necessary to compare the data structures across these.
 If we have access to all the disks in the RAID set then it is possible to run an XOR evaluation to test whether data is consistent across the RAID array.
-This will give some indication on whether one disk has failed sometime before a second.
+This will give some indication on whether one disk has failed some time before a second.

 Understanding RAID 5 and XOR

-RAID 5 uses bitwise “exclusive OR” (XOR) function to compute the parity values from the array data.
+RAID 5 uses a bitwise “exclusive OR” (XOR) function to compute the parity values from the array data.
 The XOR function satisfies two important conditions:

 - If X xor Y = Z, then X = Z xor Y, and also Y = Z xor X.